 A cost-benefit analysis of Bill 2-19 inevitably leads to enactment.
 There is no safe level of exposure to lead.
 Children are more susceptible to permanent damage from lead exposure.
 MCPS should be commended for moving to comply with the lower standard without waiting for Bill 2-19 to be enacted.
-Council staff recommendation: enact the Bill as introduced.
+Joint Committee recommendation (5-0): enact the Bill and the Board of Health Regulation as introduced.